 However, the IRS considers physical quantities of metal to be a “collector's item.”.
 For collectibles, such as coins, works of art and ingots, the standard tax rate is 28%.
 As a result, owning physical gold or owning funds that in turn hold physical gold means you can pay a higher maximum capital gains rate of 28%.
 This is the case not only for gold coins and ingots, but also for most ETFs (exchange-traded funds), which are subject to taxes of 28%.

+If you're looking to convert your IRA to gold, you can do so with the same tax implications.
 Many investors, including financial advisors, have trouble owning these investments.
 They assume, incorrectly, that, since gold ETFs are traded like stocks, they will also be taxed as a stock, which are subject to a long-term capital gains rate of 15 or 20%.
 Investors often perceive the high costs of owning gold as profit margins and storage fees for physical gold, or management fees and trading costs of gold funds.
 In reality, taxes can represent a significant cost of owning gold and other precious metals.

 Fortunately, there is a relatively easy way to minimize the tax implications of owning gold and other precious metals.
 Individual investors, Sprott Physical Bullion Trusts, can offer more favourable tax treatment than comparable ETFs.
 Because trusts are based in Canada and are classified as Passive Foreign Investment Companies (PFIC), U.S. UU.